 2. Content of Final Project Report.
-The RPPR, as implemented by NSF in Research.gov, also should be used for preparation of the Final Project Report to address progress in all activities of the project, including any activities intended to address the Broader Impacts criterion that are not intrinsic to the research.
-The grantee shall include subaward activities in final project reports that are submitted to NSF.
-By submitting the final project report, the grantee is signifying that the scope of work for the project has been completed and the grantee does not anticipate that any further research activities (including a no-cost extension, supplemental funding, or transfer of the grant) need to be completed on the project.
-Submission of the final project report, however, does not preclude the grantee from requesting any further payments for costs incurred during the period of performance.
+The final annual project report is the last annual report of the project and should be written specifically for the most recently completed budget period.
+It should address progress in all activities of the project in its final year, including any activities intended to address the Broader Impacts criterion that are not intrinsic to the research.
+This report is not cumulative.
+By submitting the final annual project report, the PI or co-PI is signifying that the scope of work for the project has been completed and that the PI or co-PI does not anticipate that any further research activities (including a no-cost extension, supplemental funding, or transfer of the grant) need to be completed on the project.
+Submission of the final annual project report, however, does not preclude the grantee from requesting any further payments for costs incurred during the period of performance.